bgamari/squmfit/docs/index.rst

 The design of ``squmfit`` is largely inspired by patterns introduced to the author by the functional programming community.
-If one is so inclined it can be useful to think of :class:`Expr` as an reader applicative having access to an environment containing packed parameter values.
+If one is so inclined it can be useful to think of :class:`Expr` as an reader applicative having access to an environment of packed parameter values.
 Composition is standard function composition.
+Pure values can be lifted with the :class:`squmfit.expr.Constant` class although this is rarely explicitly needed as pure values are automatically lifted by the operations of :class:`Expr`.
 The :func:`Expr.map` function provides functorial map.
 Functions can also be lifted with the :func:`model` decorator.